nju-websoft/OpenEA/README.md

 *** **UPDATE** ***

 - Jan.
-8, 2021: The results of AliNet on 15K datasets are avaliable at [Google docs](https://docs.google.com/spreadsheets/d/1P_MX8V7zOlZjhHlEMiXbXlIaMGSJT1Gh_gZWe4yIQBY/edit?usp=sharing).
+8, 2021: The results of AliNet on OpenEA datasets are avaliable at [Google docs](https://docs.google.com/spreadsheets/d/1P_MX8V7zOlZjhHlEMiXbXlIaMGSJT1Gh_gZWe4yIQBY/edit?usp=sharing).

 - Nov.
 30, 2020: We release **a new version (v2.0) of the OpenEA dataset**, where the URIs of DBpedia and YAGO entities are encoded to resovle the [name bias](https://www.aclweb.org/anthology/2020.emnlp-main.515.pdf) issue.
 It is strongly recommended to use the [v2.0 dataset](https://www.dropbox.com/s/xfehqm4pcd9yw0v/OpenEA_dataset_v2.0.zip?dl=0) for evaluating attribute-based entity alignment methods, such that the results can better reflect the robustness of these methods in real-world situation.